made-line/rideshare/README.md

 Since `Driver` inherits from `CsvRecord`, you'll need to implement the `from_csv` template method.
 Once you do, `Driver.load_all` should work (test this in pry).

 **Use the provided tests** to ensure that a `Driver` instance can be created successfully and that an `ArgumentError` is raised for an invalid status.
+Before the driver tests can work, you'll want to uncomment line 15 in `test_helper.rb` that looks like `require_relative '../lib/driver'` so that the tests can access the new class.

 #### Updating Trip